Skip to main content

 • You will learn about the British and American legal systems as well as comparative and international law subjects, through a combination of class work, guest lectures by distinguished British academics and policy makers, and field trips in Oxford and London.
 These are designed to broaden and deepen students’ understanding of Britain’s history, culture, and legal system.

 • The program will add a global perspective and experience to your legal education.
-You will be taught by the faculty members of both OSU and the host university - Oxford University, a feature that many study abroad programs do not offer.
-The professors at OSU and Oxford University have vast experience in teaching and practicing international law .
+You will be taught by the faculty members of both OSU and the host university - University of Oxford, a feature that many study abroad programs do not offer.

 • You will be able to expand your networks with globally minded law students and practitioners, and open up yourselves to a new worldview and new people.